mujahed85/python-for-beginners/README.md

-# python-for-beginners
+# Python-for-beginners
+This repository is specially developed and designed for those who are new in python.

-all langauge syntax examples
+complete reference python langauge syntax and examples

 - if-else condition
 - for loop